SatelliteShorelines/CoastSeg/README.md

 3. Write your OS and web browser
 4. If you made any changes to the source code make separate notebook to replicate the error your encountered
 5. Include any data files used to replicate the issue
-6. Create a branch @ todo add commands
+6. Create a branch
-7. Add Commits @ todo add commands
+7. Add Commits
-8. Submit a PR on Github @ todo add commands
+8. Submit a PR on Github